chemitree/game-audio-ambience-engineering-guide/README.md

 • Stereo-to-mono compatibility validation

 These tests ensure that each file maintains stable behaviour during extended runtime and repeated looping.

-All files included in this package have passed the full QC pipeline.

 ---